 About 17 Days Mera Peak Climbing & Trekking

 Mera Peak Climbing takes you to the summit of Mera Peak (6,461m/21,190ft) which is the highest trekking peak in Nepal.
-You ascend Mera Peak preferably during the spring and autumn seasons as it’s the best time to climb the mountain for its astonishing views of the Himalayan Vista.
+You will ascend Mera Peak preferably during the spring or autumn seasons as it’s the best time to climb the mountain for the astonishing Himalayan vista.
 Five 8,000m peaks are visible from the summit including Everest, Lhotse, Cho Oyu, Makalu and Kanchenjunga.

-TOP OF THE WORLD ADVENTURE’s Mera Peak Itinerary of 18 days 17 nights is carefully designed with steady ascent and a separate day set aside in Khare to allow plenty of time for acclimatization.
-The usual route to Mera Peak is directly via the Zatra La Pass, but you follow the route that heads south from Lukla and up the beautiful Hinku Valley and later return via Zatra La pass.
+Our Mera Peak itinerary of 18 days 17 nights is carefully designed with steady ascent and a separate day set aside in Khare to allow plenty of time for acclimatization.
+The usual route to Mera Peak is directly via the Zatra La Pass, but you will follow the route that heads south from Lukla and up the beautiful Hinku Valley and later return via Zatra La Pass.
 Following this route has a few advantages.
-You not only pass through the beautiful Nepalese wilderness but also through quaint villages which will give us a glimpse into the rich culture of the locals.
+You will not only pass through the beautiful Nepalese wilderness but also through quaint villages which will give you a glimpse into the rich culture of the locals.
 Additionally, since the route is longer, it’s better for acclimatization.

-Mera Peak climbing is an excellent option for anyone with moderate mountaineering experience.
-It is a challenging trekking peak due to its elevation, but the technical mountaineering skills requirement is very basic.
-Besides, TOP OF THE WORLD ADVENTURE’s seasoned Sherpa guide will provide you with a basic mountaineering training before the actual summit
+It is an excellent option for anyone with moderate mountaineering experience.
+It is a challenging trekking peak due to its elevation, but the technical mountaineering skills required is very basic.
+Besides, our seasoned Sherpa guide will provide you a basic mountaineering training before the actual summit.